Cooking in the great outdoors: Our guide to choosing the right pot

 Ideal for simple campfires

-👉 For a mobile bushcraft kitchen, the 3-legged cauldron is a no-brainer.
+👉 For a mobile bushcraft kitchen, the 3-legged cauldron is an obvious choice.

 Our field conclusion